NelsonPython/Driving_Experiment/PublicRadio/AstroPiQuakeTable.md

 <h1>Creating the AstroPiQuake table</h1>

-AstroPiQuake data can be saved in a database table.
-This simple example shows how to load all the data.
+<b>AstroPiQuake data can be saved in a database table</b>

+For teaching purposes, this simple example shows how to load data from a csv file.
 In the real-world, data will be curated.
+You will only load the data you need.
+Data will load when sensor readings are taken.

 Use a database named, ai_lab_data.
 If you have not created this database, then create it.

 ```
 CREATE DATABASE ai_lab_data;